 Full text of 1,500 publications from key transportation and engineering publishers.
 Contains AASHTO titles like: "A Policy on Geometric Design of Highways and Streets," “Standard Specifications for Transportation Materials and Methods of Sampling and Testing,” and “AASHTO LRFD Bridge Design Specifications."
 Full-text access requires registration.
 Note: Some users have reported difficulty connecting to Knovel.
 If you are on the VDOT network and cannot connect to Knovel, try using this link: http://app.knovel.com

 Search and retrieve full text articles of the online version of Transportation Research Record: Journal of the Transportation Research Board.
 TRB provides VDOT and other "sponsors" full-text online access to over 15,000 articles from 1996-present.
+For full-text access to articles before 2005 use this Temporary Link

 Older issues of Transportation Research Record (formerly Highway Research Record) dating to 1963 are available in print from the VDOT Research library.